ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.4.13.
 S3 Select and Glacier Select

 This provides a ways to retrieve parts of objects and not the entire object.
 If you retrieve a 5TB object, it takes time and consumes 5TB of data.
-Filtering at the client side doesn't reduce this cost.
+Filtering at the client side doesn't reduce this cost because it already downloads it.

 S3 and Glacier select lets you use SQL-like statements to select part of the object which is returned in a filtered way.
 The filtering happens at the S3 service itself saving time and data.

+Works on file types:

+- CSV, JSON, Parquet, BZIP2.

+### 1.4.14 S3 Events notification

+- Notifications generated when events occur in a bucket like
+  - Object creation (Put, Post, Copy, CompleteMultiPartUpload)
+  - Object deletion
+  - Object restore (from Glacier or Deep Archive)
+  - S3 replication (missing 15min threshold, failed replication etc)
+- Delivered to SNS, SQS, Lambda

+### 1.4.15 S3 Access Logs

+Consists of source bucket (which is logged) and target bucket (where logs are stored).
+To enable need

+- Target bucket needs ACL to allow "S3 Log delivery group"
+- Best-effort log delivery
+- Logs delivered as log files
+  - Records newline-delimited
+  - Attributes space-delimited
+- Can use single target bucket for many source targets

 ---